 Other theft offenses in Virginia include buying or receiving stolen goods, using a bad check to buy goods, and trespassing.

-How do I defend against theft offenses in Virginia?
+Defenses against theft offenses in Virginia

 A number of defenses against theft offenses exist in the state of Virginia, depending upon the nature of the offense.
 For instance, you might argue lack of intent to steal, or you may try to introduce reasonable doubt as to whether you engaged in the theft offense.